 And after cleaning our floors with a variety of Shark vacuums, we can easily say that the Shark Navigator NV532 is our #1 pick.
 With powerful suction capacity, a solid build, and a highly affordable price tag, this vacuum will keep your floors clean without a problem.
 Keep reading to learn more about our top 3 Shark vacuums and the features you should consider when buying one.
 And after you are done, take a look at our review of the best vacuum cleaner.

-Best Shark Vacuums
+Top Shark Vacuums

-How We Choose the Best Shark Vacuum
+How We Chose the Best Shark Vacuum

 Shark has several different primary models with many variations on each.
 Here are the top factors we took into consideration when making our picks.

-Read More: Best Vacuum Cleaner for Carpets
+Read More: Best vacuum cleaner for carpets

 Why You Should Buy a New Shark Vacuum

 In addition to their adaptability and bundles, Shark vacuums tend to be excellent all-purpose appliances.
-Many of their models can convert into different types of vacuums for different purposes, allowing you to snap between modes when tackling different floors, or when your ceiling corners need a good vacuuming as well.
+Many of their models can convert into different types of vacuums for different purposes, allowing you to snap between modes when tackling different floors, or when your ceiling corners and tight spaces need a good vacuuming as well.
 Few other brands offer so many whole-house cleaning opportunities.